+DI.
+Cr.

-Particulars Amount Particulars Amount To Opening Stock By Sales (less returns) To Purchase (less returns) By Stock on sale Return To Any other Expense like Wages, etc. chargeable to Trading A/c To Gross Profit (Calculated at usual rate on sales) (If goods sent on approval are lying with customers but yet to be confirmed, then Cost price of such goods) (Calculated at osocitate of sales) By Stock on consignment (lying with consignee at cost) By Closing Stock (Balancing figure)
+Particulars Amount Particulars Amount

+To Opening Stock By Sales (less returns)

+To Purchase (less returns) By Stock on sale Return

+To Any other Expense like Wages, etc. chargeable to Trading A/c To Gross Profit (Calculated at usual rate on sales) (If goods sent on approval are lying with customers but yet to be confirmed, then Cost price of such goods) By Stock on consignment (lying with consignee at cost)

+By Closing Stock (Balancing figure)